nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Finds the person with the specified `NRIC`
 * Search is case-insensitive. e.g `s1234567a` will match with `S1234567A`.
-* Only the NRIC is searched, additional input (e.g. n/NAME) will be ignored.
+* Only the NRIC is searched, additional parameter(s) (e.g. n/NAME) will be ignored.
 * Only full NRIC entries can be searched.

-Examples:
+Example:
 * `find ic/S1234567A` returns the details for the person with NRIC number S1234567A.

 <p align="center">